cpreh/spacegameengine/readme.txt

   - X11INPUT (build the x11 input plugin - X11 only)

   Last you have to specify where sge will install into.
-  The default is /usr.
-You can change the behaviour if you type 'cmake -D CMAKE_INSTALL_PREFIX="prefix"'.
+  The default is /usr/local.
+You can change the behaviour if you type 'cmake -D CMAKE_INSTALL_PREFIX="prefix" ..'.
-  For example, if you want to have a local install, type 'cmake -D CMAKE_INSTALL_PREFIX="/home/me/local"'
+  For example, if you want to have a local install, type 'cmake -D CMAKE_INSTALL_PREFIX="/home/me/local" ..'

-  If you think you have enabled enough, run 'cmake .' again and use the build system you have specified the generator for, usually 'make'.
+  If you think you have enabled enough, run 'cmake ..' again and use the build system you have specified the generator for, usually 'make'.

   Last run make install with an optional DESTDIR argument to install sge.